 - Accident forgiveness

 In addition to your location and coverage level, many other factors can impact your car insurance rates.
-Your driving record, credit score, age and vehicle can all increase or decrease your rates.
+Your driving record, credit score, age and vehicle all influence pricing.
+Industry and government data indicate auto insurance costs rose sharply into late 2025, with the motor vehicle insurance index up roughly 19% year over year.

 Top 3 Cheapest Car Insurance Companies in Idaho